 - consult your doctor about getting vaccinated against Japanese encephalitis before you travel

-- if you are pregnant, consult your doctor about possible Zika virus risks before you travel.
+- if you're pregnant, consult your doctor about possible Zika virus risks before you travel.

 Other infectious diseases

-Hand, Foot and Mouth Disease (HFMD) is common in Taiwan, with more serious outbreaks occurring from time to time.
-Outbreaks usually start in March/April and peak in May but can continue until August to October each year.
+Hand, Foot and Mouth Disease (HFMD) is common, with more serious outbreaks occurring occasionally.
+Outbreaks usually start in March or April and peak in May but can continue until August to October each year.
 It mostly affects children under the age of 10 years but adult cases (particularly young adults) occur.
 The illness is characterised by fever as well as blisters and rashes on the hands, feet and buttocks.
 HFMD is spread by direct contact with nose and throat discharges and faeces of infected people.

-Water-borne, food-borne and other infectious diseases are prevalent with more serious outbreaks occurring from time to time.
+Water-borne, food-borne and other infectious diseases are common with more serious outbreaks occurring sometimes.